Tobacco harm reduction: Overview

 The consumption of tobacco products and its harmful effects affect both smokers and non-smokers, and is a major risk factor for six of the eight leading causes of deaths in the world, including respiratory diseases, cardiovascular diseases, cerebrovascular diseases, periodontal diseases, teeth decay and loss, over 20 different types or subtypes of cancers, strokes, several debilitating health conditions, and malignant diseases.
 In high income countries, smoking rates have been reduced mostly by reducing the uptake of smoking among younger people rather than improving the rates of quitting among established smokers.
 It is, however, mostly current smokers who will face disease and death from smoking.

 Nicotine itself, however, is addictive but not otherwise very harmful, as shown by the long history of people safely using nicotine replacement therapy products (e.g., nicotine gum, nicotine patch).
+Major regulatory and health authorities, including the United States Food and Drug Administration (FDA) and the United Kingdom National Health Service, consider nicotine to be an addictive substance, while noting that its health consequences for healthy adults are regarded as less harmful than other toxic chemicals in cigarette smoke, including tar and carbon monoxide.
 Nicotine increases heart rate and blood pressure and has a range of local irritant effects but does not cause cancer.
 None of the three main causes of death from smoking—lung cancer, chronic obstructive pulmonary disease (COPD) (including emphysema and chronic bronchitis), and cardiovascular diseases—is caused primarily by nicotine; the main reason smoking is deadly is the toxic mix of chemicals in smoke produced by the combustion of tobacco.
+In 2020 the WHO TobReg Study identified a list of nine toxicants for which reductions in cigarette smoke were prioritized.
+Nicotine itself is not included among these toxicants, and levels of the other substances are reduced when using smokeless tobacco products.
 Products that can effectively and acceptably deliver nicotine without smoke have the potential to be less harmful than smoked tobacco.
 THR measures have been focused on reducing or eliminating the use of combustible tobacco by switching to other nicotine products, including: